|

 Nature Area of marshy inland waterways.

 Troyes.
-Medieval timber houses and interesting and unusual museums
+Medieval timber houses and interesting and unusual museums including

-fashions can be bought at knockdown prices.
+bought at knockdown prices.

 St. Valery.
 A walled medieval citadel with a steam railway.